San Diego State defeats Florida Atlantic on Lamont Butler buzzer-beater to reach title game

 The Aztecs had one timeout left when they got the ball on that final possession, but head coach Brian Dutcher said he had "ran out of plays, so I decided not to take a timeout."

-San Diego State will face UConn or Miami in Monday's championship game.

-In an impressive comeback, San Diego State erased a 14-point second-half deficit, marking the third-largest comeback in Final Four history, according to CBS Sports.
+San Diego State's 14-point second-half comeback was the third-largest in Final Four history, according to CBS Sports.

+San Diego State's defense has played a key role in its run to the final.
+It clamped down on four straight opponents to open the NCAA Tournament.

+The Aztecs had no answer for the swaggy Owls in the first half, allowing them to hit 5 of 11 from 3-point range to build a 40-33 halftime lead.

 for more features.